Sashatottenkof/Ger_garage/README.md

 • Bootstrap;

-• Docker - was used to run database during development and deploy whole web application on a Google Cloud Platform.
+• Docker - was used to run a database during development part and deploy whole web application on the Google Cloud Platform.

 • Google Engine - was used as a live-server to deploy the app;

 ## To Start

+Change email settings to your email;

-Set up a database in a Docker container
+Set up a database in a Docker container or any other suitable way.

 **$ docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql**